-ScOLa offers a variety of English Clubs, Live Lectures and Language Workshops to Prep students.
-Through these varied language activities, students are provided with opportunities that would allow them to demonstrate and practice their language skills outside their regular classes.
-These activities also help create an on-campus English speaking environment where students are encouraged to use English language in authentic social settings.
-Students have the opportunity to participate in engaging and fun language activities that suit their needs and interests outside of the classroom.
-Students can enroll in a language activity on LMS.
+As ScOLa Clubs, our ultimate goal is to help our students have the opportunity to participate in engaging and fun language activities that suit their needs and interests.
+Through these varied language activities, we provide students with opportunities that would allow them to demonstrate and practice their language skills outside their regular EFL classes.
+These activities also help us create an on-campus English speaking environment where our students are encouraged to use English language in authentic social settings.
+Although participation in the ScOLa clubs is optional, we encourage and look forward to the participation of students from every level into our ScOLa clubs for their language development.